December 4, 2012

 Journeys can last for several days, and often cross a number of national borders before the horses reach the abattoir.

-Horses destined for slaughter in Italy will have been transported from Eastern and Central European countries, such as Poland, Romania, Hungary and Lithuania.
-Horses may also have been transported from Spain and France.
+Horses destined for slaughter in Italy will have been transported from Eastern and Central European countries, such as Poland, Austria, Lithuania, Slovenia and Hungary.
+A significant number of horses may also have been transported from Spain, France and Belgium.

 Not only can horses suffer during transportation, they are also subject to the stress of being unloaded and kept in holding pens, or lairage, at their final destination.